New Holland Agriculture: Acquisitions and partnerships

+Milestones

-Also in 2002, the New Holland TG tractor series was introduced, and featured the unique "Cat'sEye" lighting as dubbed by then Fiat Chairman Paolo Cantarella.
+Also in 2002, the New Holland TG tractor series was introduced, featuring the "Cat'sEye" lighting as dubbed by then Fiat chairman Paolo Cantarella.
 The free-form halogen lighting was a first, not only in tractor design, but also actually preceded the use of this type of lighting in automotive design.
-Virtually every tractor produced after this design has been influenced by the original TG model New Holland.
 The TG was the first styling effort by New Holland's newly named consulting designers and stylists (Montgomery Design International), which had been the long-time firm of record for IH and CaseIH.
 A single sketch penned by owner and principal designer Gregg Montgomery set New Holland's styling direction, which continues today in the complete range of New Holland tractors.

-From 2007 to 2010, New Holland was the sponsor of Juventus F.C.
-In the same year, tractor number 500,000 rolls off the Jesi production line in Italy.
-In Paraná State, Brazil, the first machines are delivered to the Programa Trator Solidário (Solidary Tractor).
-A white T7050 tractor is presented to the Pope Benedictus XVI.
+From 2007 to 2010, New Holland was the sponsor of Juventus FC In Paraná State, Brazil, the first machines are delivered to the Programa Trator Solidário (Solidary Tractor).
+A white T7050 tractor was presented to Pope Benedictus XVI.

-In 2008, New Holland Fiat India produced the 100,000th tractor at its New Delhi plant, 200,000 combines built in Zedelgem, Belgium and 700,000 small square balers in New Holland, PA, US.
-The rotary combine model, the CR9090 Elevation, was launched and set a new world record for combine harvesting, recognised by Guinness World Records, with 551.6 tonnes of wheat harvested in 8 hours.

-In 2009, New Holland Agricultural presented the world's first hydrogen-powered tractor, the NH2.
+In 2009, New Holland Agricultural presented the world's first hydrogen-powered tractor, the NH2 at the SIMA machinery show in Paris, France.
+Modeled after the company's T6000 tractor, the diesel combustion engine was replaced by two electric motors.

 In 2010, following the finalization of the industrial agreement between CNH and OJSC KAMAZ, the newly formed industrial joint venture had started the assembly of the New Holland new tractor models T9060, T9040, and T8050 and the CSX7080 and CSX7060 combine harvesters at its Naberezhnye Chelny plant in the Republic of Tatarstan, Russia.
-In 2012, two new products have been added, the T8.330 tractor and the CX8080 combine.
-In the same year, New Holland celebrated the 150,000th tractor made at its Indian plant at its manufacturing facility in Greater Noida.
-In Europe, Zedelgem plant celebrated 50 years in the self-propelled forage harvesters sector with the launch of the FR9000 50th Anniversary Limited Edition.
+In 2012, two new products were added, the T8.330 tractor and the CX8080 combine.

-In 2011, TürkTraktör, CNH's joint venture with Koç Holding celebrated the production of its 600,0000th tractor, a New Holland TD 100D.
 New Holland is a Gold Sponsor of the Climate Action Networking Reception, hosted by Climate Action in partnership with the United Nations Environment Programme (UNEP) and the South African government in Durban.

 In 2012, New Holland sponsored the Rio+20 Summit United Nations Conference on Sustainable Development.

+In 2022, New Holland released the T7 Methane Power LNG prototype, the world's first 100% methane-fueled tractor.